4d/docs/website/translated_docs/es/Project/building.md

 *   **By application path** - The merged 4D application will parse the application's *lastDataPath.xml* file and try to open the data file with an "executablePath" attribute that matches the application's full path.
 If such an entry is found, its corresponding data file (defined through its "dataFilePath" attribute) is opened.
 Otherwise, the last opened data file is opened (default mode).

 For more information about the data linking mode, refer to the [Last data file opened](#last-data-file-opened) section.
+The interval of compatibility for client and server applications is set using specific [XML keys](#build-application-settings)).

+#### Data linking mode

+This option lets you choose the linking mode between the merged application and the local data file.

+#### Data linking mode

+This option lets you choose the linking mode between the merged application and the local data file.
+Otherwise, the last opened data file is opened (default mode).

+For more information about the data linking mode, refer to the [Last data file opened](#last-data-file-opened) section.

 ### Build client application

 Checking this option generates the client part of your application during the building phase.

+#### 4D Volume Desktop

+You must designate the location on your disk of the 4D Volume Desktop application to be used.

 #### 4D Volume Desktop